arshsinghphd/TeamActivities/Module04/README.md

 Let's say we want to print odd numbers from 0 to 10.
 Do we copy and paste number_print, and change the sign of our compare?
 While that would work, the moment we start to copy and paste, we should pause.
 Can we add a variable that changes how we print numbers in number_print?

-**Discuss that option.**
+:memo: Discuss if adding a parameter would help make number_print more flexible?

-Now, you should work on writing a single number_print, that can print both numbers that are divisible by and numbers not divisible by.
+:fire: Task: work on writing a single number_print, that can print both numbers that are divisible by and numbers not divisible by.
 We suggest the following for your function definition

 ```python
 def number_print(divisor = 2, max = 10, invert = False):  ## your default can be True, just depends on how you work on it.